Zakaria-Dahi/Continuous_Optimisers_For_Binary_Antenna_Placement-II-/README.md

     - `Normalised`: This folder contains the variant using `Normalisation` mapping technique.
     - `Quantum`: This folder contains the variant using `Quantum Inspiration`.
     - `Sigmoid`: This folder contains the variant using `Sigmoid` mapping technique.
 - `PBIL`: This folder contains the code of the `Populatio-Based Incremental Learning`.

+- `Results`:
+    - `Graphical`: the results will be automatically stored as `gif` figures.
+    - `Nurmerical`: the results will be stored as `Excel` files with name as `instance_shape.xls`, where `instance` is the size of the benchmarks (i.e. the number of candidate Antennas) and `shape` is the shape of the antenna being using.
+The size ranges from 149 to 1000 candidate antennas, while for the shapes we use omnidirectional, directional and rectangular.

 ## **Demo :movie_camera:**